-If you run into a disreputable payday lender, or an unlicensed lender who isn’t running on the level, you can file a complaint with the Maine Bureau of Financial Institutions.
+If you run into a disreputable or an unlicensed payday lender, you can file a complaint with the Maine Bureau of Financial Institutions.

 Supervised lenders is synonymous with payday lenders, it’s simply the term Maine has used in the legislation surrounding them.